assaf/zombie/doc/troubleshoot.md

 ## Request/response

-The browser keeps a trail of every request, response or error.
-You can dump the last request/response to the console:
+Each window keeps a trail of every resource request it makes (to load the page itself, scripts, XHR requests, etc).
+You can inspect these by obtaining the `window.resources` array and looking into it.

-    // Last requet we made, including method, URL, headers console.log(browser.lastRequest);
+For example:

-    // Last response we received, inclusing status, body, headers console.log(browser.lastResponse);
+    window.resources.dump()

-    // Last error we received in lieu of a response console.log(browser.lastError);
+The browser object provides the convenient methods `lastRequest`, `lastResponse` and `lastError` that return, respectively, the request, response and error associated with the last resources loaded by the current window.